Cosmic-Infinity/ASCEE/README.md

 </table>
 <br/>

 Talking about processing, you'll noice that the program isn't multithread.
 That's because I do not know multithreading.
 LOL.
-So don't be alarmed if you see things like this <3
+Don't be alarmed if you see things like this
 <p align="center">
 <img width="490" alt="Brrrrrrr" src="https://user-images.githubusercontent.com/64971616/206483092-0b544314-1470-41f0-aeb8-1444e698a068.png">
 </br clear="left">Thread 2 go BRRRRRRRRR